 Note the prices of air fryers vary quite a bit depending on the size and features of the air fryer.
 Air fryers go on sale often, so if the price on Amazon seems high, check back every couple of weeks.

 Why Are Air Fryers so Great?

 If you haven’t tried using an air fryer, I can’t say enough good about them.
 Air fryers are popular for several reasons, including:

 - Healthier cooking: Air fryers use hot circulating air for cooking food instead of deep frying it in oil.
-This means the food you make is less in fat and has fewer calories than traditional frying methods.
+This means your food is less fat and has fewer calories than traditional frying methods.
 These Gluten Free Chicken Nuggets turn out crispy and delicious without frying!

 - Convenience: Air fryers are easy to use and require minimal preparation.
-Simply place your food in the basket, set the temperature and time, and let the air fryer do the rest.
-It doesn't get any easier than that!
+Place your food in the basket, set the temperature and time, and let the air fryer do the rest.
+It doesn’t get any easier than that!
 Use it for cooking fries like these Air Fryer Waffle Fries.

 - Versatility: Air fryers can be used to cook a variety of foods, including vegetables, chicken, fish, and even desserts.
 I make these Gluten Free Air Fryer Hand Pies in just minutes!
 You can also make unexpected things like these Gluten Free Dinner Rolls in the air fryer!

 - Energy efficiency: Air fryers use less energy than traditional ovens and fryers, making them a more eco-friendly option.

 - Quick cooking: Air fryers cook food faster than traditional methods, so you can enjoy your meal in less time.
 Try this Air Fryer Roasted Fingerling Potatoes recipe.
 You can make it in a fraction of the time of oven roasting.